JSBmanD/docs/pages/emails/salesforce-v1.md

     `%%[ SET @link_to_be_wrapped = "https://branch.io/product/1234" ContentAreaByName("My Contents\deeplink") ]%%`
     `<a href="%%=RedirectTo(@deeplink)=%%">Example link</a>`

+[block:callout]
+{
+  "type": "caution",
-!!! caution "Content Area folder"
+  "title": "Content Area folder",
-    Make sure your `deeplink` Content Area [is in the right folder](#add-a-new-content-area-for-easy-deep-linking).
-Either change the folder to "My Contents" or change the path used by "ContentAreaByName" in the Branch script.
+  "body": "Make sure your `deeplink` Content Area [is in the right folder](#add-a-new-content-area-for-easy-deep-linking).
+Either change the folder to "My Contents" or change the path used by "ContentAreaByName" in the Branch script."
+}
+[/block]

 #### Making regular Branch links compatible with email